heikkito123/cost_estimation_ml/README.md

 Demoing cost estimation ml-model and reflecting different use cases and different perspectives and tools on construction project data.
 Core problem is inconsistent and unstandardized way of writing documentation for projects in general.

+WIP:
+Currently exploring local llm options for larger text-file parsing and summarization.
+Biggest problem to tackle is the small context window vs. large text file contents.
+Bouncing between trying to parse files via fixed engine and just piping the whole (initially parsed) file to a local sub-agent for parsing, and creating a tooling architecture that exposes only key data to a frontier level paid API.
+Interesting options not yet implemented e.g.

+- data embeddings and semantic search, colpali / byaldi recommended, VLM (visual language model)
+- smaller dataset exposition to a paid frontier level LLM API
+- routing large datasets to small context windows

+---

 Current interesting points:
 - Simple model to estimate costs based on certain features, mainly regression models
 - LLM-api assistent exposed to project data (unstructured data at the moment)